New markets go meatless

 In post-World War II years, the motto was go-big.
 Governments pushed meat, milk, and eggs as staple foods and the industries continued to grow with subsidized support.

 Overtime, companies monopolized and the entire process of hatching, feeding, raising and killing became “vertically integrated” so that large corporations could own the entire process, in the meantime swallowing up smaller farmers which generally didn’t employ such aggressive measures. (source)

 Meat consumption is related to rises in income, urbanization and other signs of prosperity which is why it took off following the post-war boom.

-Today, the U.S.’s demand for meat is steading off while developing nations in Asia, Africa and India are the fastest growing consumers of meat, dairy and eggs.
+Today, the U.S.’s demand for meat is steading off and the markets for meat-alternatives are opening while developing nations in Asia, Africa and India are the fastest-growing consumers of meat, dairy, and eggs.

 Every change has consequences

 The goal of animal agriculture has always been to produce a staple product whether it be eggs, dairy or meat at a low cost.
 In terms of a business model, animal agriculture has been a great success.